Alanas-J/MusicVisuals/README.md

 # Description of the assignment

+My Visual Assignment is a music playing audio visualuzer with a click based GUI with two new self made visuals ontop of the example visuals given in the lab test which can be cycled through at any time.

 # Instructions

+Just click, no hidden keybinds.

 # How it works

 # What I am most proud of in the assignment